 Graduating seniors or students who have completed their bachelor's degree within the past academic year and who have not started graduate studies are eligible.
 Applicants should have completed a significant amount of course work in international affairs, political science, economics, history, sociology, anthropology, or Russian studies.
 Some of the research areas also have foreign language requirements.
 Nominees should be of the highest academic quality and have demonstrated substantial interest in international issues.

 Successful candidates demonstrate critical thinking in their area of interest, an outstanding academic record, and the unique skills required by each program compatible with the scholars' research needs in a given year.

 .
-The internal application consists of an essay on one of the topics posed annually by the Endowment, a personal statement, two recommendations with one from a professor in student's major field, and a one-page résumé that includes extracurricular activities and work experience.
-Contact Shania Siron
+The internal application consists of an essay on one of the topics posed annually by the Endowment, a personal statement, two recommendations, and a one to two page resume that includes extracurricular activities and work experience.
+Contact CLBR Fellowships

 with any questions.